anodyne/nova3/docs/nova/routes.md

 ### Route

 Simply put, a route is an instruction to Nova's underlying framework about what class and method to use when a specific URL is visited.
-When someone goes to your site's `main/credits` page, Nova checks the declared routes to figure out what class and what method to use then calls those items and renders the output to the user's browser.
+When someone goes to your site's `credits` page, Nova checks the declared routes to figure out what class and what method to use then calls those items and renders the output to the user's browser.

 ### HTTP Verb